ms1011/MineTutor/README.md

 # MineTutor

 MineTutor is a gameplay guide plugin for Minecraft multiplayer servers.
 It allows players to get real-time answers to any gameplay-related questions—such as crafting recipes, mob strategies, or resource locations—simply by asking in the chat.
-The plugin leverages OpenAI's LLM technology to provide a natural and accurate guide experience.
+The plugin leverages LLM technology to provide a natural and accurate guide experience.

 ## Features

+- **Multi-AI Support:** Choose your preferred AI provider (currently supports OpenAI).
 - **AI-Powered Q&A:** Get answers to your Minecraft questions directly in-game.
 - **Asynchronous API Handling:** Prevents server lag by handling API requests off the main thread.
 - **Command Cooldown:** Prevents API spam and controls costs with a configurable per-player cooldown.
-- **Fully Configurable:** Customize everything from the API key and AI personality to cooldown times and user-facing messages.
+- **Fully Configurable:** Customize everything from the API provider, API key, and AI personality to cooldown times and user-facing messages.
 - **Command Aliases:** Use `/guide`, `/ask`, or `/가이드`.
 - **Reload Command:** Admins can reload the configuration without a full server restart.